andrew-boutin/go-chat/README.md

 # Go Chat

-A Golang chat app with Google authentication.
+A chat app written in Go that allows you to chat with other users.
+Log in with Google to allow the app to know who you are.
+See what other users are logged on, send messages, and receive messages.
+This project was primarily for learning Go and brushing up on things such as Redis and Docker.

 ![Go Chat In Action](docs/gochat.png)